 Extremely dry air onboard aircraft

-Cabin air without continous humidity boost from an active humidification system will always be unhealthfully dry for humans.
-The explanation is basic: air must be fresh with enough oxygen (read: low level of carbon dioxide).
+Cabin air in airplanes without continous humidity boost from an active humidification system will always be unhealthfully dry for humans.
+Air must be fresh with enough oxygen (read: low level of carbon dioxide).
 Therefore air is re-circulated with approx. 50% and mixed in with fresh air.
 But air at cruising altitude has no humidity.
 Consequently, air gradually gets more dry as fresh air intake exchanges humid ground air with super dry air.

 Dehydration is a degenerative process with symptoms as listed below:

 Humidity in air is an important condition for comfort climate.

 Humidity is better for our relax and sleep quality